 The AL001 License Agreements require that we pay combined royalty payments of 4.5% on net sales of products developed from the licensed technology for AL001.
 We have already paid an initial license fee of \$200,000 for AL001.
 As an additional licensing fee for the license of the AL001 technologies, the Licensor received 148,528 shares of our common stock.
-Minimum royalties for AL001 License Agreements are \$40,000 on the first anniversary of the first commercial sale, \$80,000 on the second anniversary of the first commercial sale and \$100,000 on the third anniversary of the first commercial sale and every year thereafter, for the life of the AL001 License Agreements.
+Minimum royalties for AL001 License Agreements are \$40,000 on the first commercial sale, \$80,000 on the second anniversary of the first commercial sale and \$100,000 on the third anniversary of the first commercial sale and every year thereafter, for the life of the AL001 License Agreements.

 On May 1, 2016, we entered into a Standard Exclusive License Agreement with Sublicensing Terms for ALZN002 with the Licensor (the "ALZN002 License"), pursuant to which the Licensor granted us a royalty bearing exclusive worldwide license limited to the field of Alzheimer's Immunotherapy and Diagnostics, under United States Patent No. 8,188,046, entitled "Amyloid Beta Peptides and Methods of Use", filed April 7, 2009 and granted May 29, 2012.
-On August 18, 2017, we entered into the First Amendment to the ALZN002 License, on May 7, 2018, we entered into the Second Amendment to the ALZN002 License, on January 31, 2019, we entered into the First Amendment to the ALZN002 License, on January 24, 2020, we entered into the Fourth Amendment to the ALZN002 License, on March 30, 2021, we entered into the Fifth Amendment to the ALZN002 License, on April 17, 2023, we entered into the Sixth Amendment to the ALZN002 License and on December 11, 2023, we entered into the Seventh Amendment to the ALZN002 License modified the timing of the payments for the license fees.
+On August 18, 2017, we entered into the First Amendment to the ALZN002 License, on May 7, 2018, we entered into the Second Amendment to the ALZN002 License, on January 24, 2020, we entered into the Fourth Amendment to the ALZN002 License, on March 30, 2021, we entered into the Fifth Amendment to the ALZN002 License, on April 17, 2023, we entered into the Sixth Amendment to the ALZN002 License and on December 11, 2023, we entered into the Secont Amendment to the ALZN002 License modified the timing of the payments for the license fees.